Moving to Adoption

 £18.95

 For the majority of UK children adopted from care, adoption confers legal security, loving relationships and a sense of belonging in the adoptive family.
 However, in most cases, it also means that the child must be moved from a trusted foster family.
-This move can involve positive anticipation and enjoyment of new experiences, but also difficult feelings, which may include grief and loss of the foster and birth families.
-When the emotional impact of the move on the child is not recognised and responded to sensitively, or when moves are stressful or rushed, this can negatively affect the child’s well-being and even the adoption’s stability.
+This can involve positive anticipation and enjoyment of new experiences, but also difficult feelings, which may include grief and loss of the foster and birth families.
+When this emotional impact is not recognised and responded to sensitively, or when moves are stressful or rushed, this can negatively affect the child’s well-being and even the adoption’s stability.
 It is essential that social work practice before, during and after the move places the child’s emotional needs at the centre, whilst also supporting carers and adopters.

-This guide will help managers, social workers and other professionals to embed the model in their practice, and use it to support children, foster carers and adopters through this pivotal time in their lives.
+This guide helps managers, social workers and other professionals to embed the model in their practice, and use it to support children, foster carers and adopters through this pivotal time in their lives.

 The book also includes a Secure Base checklist which can be downloaded in Word format.